sheldongordon4/sql-chicago-life-analysis/README.md

 - Which community area is most crime prone?
 Display the coumminty area number only.
 - Use a sub-query to find the name of the community area with highest hardship index
 - Use a sub-query to determine the Community Area Name with most number of crimes?

+### Results/Findings
+- Riverdale and Fuller Park are among the communities with the lowest per capita income: $8,201 and $10,432 respectively.
+- High school are generally safer than middle and even elementary schools.
+- Types of crimes committed on school grounds: battery, criminal damage, narcotics, assault, criminal trespass, public peace violation.
+- Riverdale has the highest hardship score of all the communities in Chicago.
+- Austin is the most crime prone community.